kevinlinxp/fcsc/README.md

 fcsc
 ====
-Foundations of Computer Science Competition built based on Laravel 5.
+([Bulls and Cows Game](https://en.wikipedia.org/wiki/Bulls_and_Cows)) built based on Laravel 5, as a competition for the students enrolling course "Foundations of Computer Science" in the University of Adelaide.

 **Living site:** http://159.203.247.157/
 **Living test account:** a1203212